 WALK REVIEW: 6th January 2016

 A coastal walk today!
 When I told Nathan this morning that we would be walking along a cliff he wasn’t too sure of the safety of such an idea, concerned that might fall into the sea… However once there he was super excited and really enjoyed himself.
-The tide was out and it was a calm day.
-I remember my dad bringing me here for walks when I was wee but I hadn’t been along the path for years so it was like taking a trip down memory lane.

 This walk has plenty to keep the kids entertained.
 We were treated to low flying aircraft every few minutes taking off and landing at neighbouring Prestwick Airport – I actually had no idea this airport was still as busy!
 The play park, complete with a shipwreck to climb on, was definitely a highlight for them.
 We spent a good half hour playing there before I was too cold and prised them away.